himeinhardt/MatTuGames/doc/ReadMe.md

 * [Derks](https://www.maastrichtuniversity.nl/jean.derks/research)

-We added some adjusted files that fixe a problems with closed loops under certain game classes.
+We added some adjusted files that fix a problems with closed loops under certain game classes.

 This toolbox can be used to compute the pre-nucleolus up to 10-persons, if one has no license of Matlab's optimization toolbox.

 Finally, the toolbox offers interfaces to access the solvers of CVX, CPLEX, GLPK, GUROBI, HSL, IPOPT, MOSEK, and OASES.
+The CPLEX interfaces are compatible with version 12.10.

 To summarize, apart of the mentioned software, the toolbox requires the following MATLAB toolboxes: